marko-knoebl/slides/sections/common/unified-en.md

 - parser: turns a string into a syntax tree (parse phase)
 - transformer: modifies a syntax tree (run phase)
 - compiler: turns a syntax tree into a string (stringify phase)

-- plugin: parser / transformer / compiler
+Parsers, transformers and compilers are distributed in _plugins_

-A _processor_ usually includes a parser, possibly multiple transformers and a compiler.
+A _processor_ includes a parser, possibly multiple transformers and a compiler.

 ## ecosystem

 - _rehype_: tools for handling HTML
 - _remark_: tools for handling Markdown
 - _retext_: tools for handling natural languages
+- ...

-## ecosystem
+## ecosystem / npm packages

+base:

+- _unified_

 parsers: